-Since 2017, the British Columbia Ministry of Education has included the Core Competencies of Thinking, Communication and Personal and Social Responsibility into the curriculum.
+Since 2017, the British Columbia Ministry of Education and Child Care has included the Core Competencies of Thinking, Communication and Personal and Social Responsibility into the curriculum.
 These three broad-based Core Competencies are sets of proficiencies that all students need to develop in order to engage in deep and life-long learning (MOE, 2017).
 As part of these changes, the Provincial Student Progress Report Order was amended to include the requirement of an annual summative self-assessment of student growth in the three Core Competencies.
 Further information can be found at https://curriculum.gov.bc.ca/.

 Over the course of the year, your child's teacher has integrated both the Core Competencies and self-assessment into their lessons.
 Teachers have engaged students in the practice of 'noticing, naming and nurturing' these competencies in all aspects of their learning.
 Students have learned to identify and assess their strengths and areas of growth, set goals, regularly assess their progress in relation to their goals and establish a plan to reach their goals – all part of the Core Competencies self-assessment process.